RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/view-edit-subscription.md

 ### CIDR Whitelist

+If you are deploying Redis Cloud Pro on your own infrastructure, you can configure the CIDR Whitelist for your subscription.
 The CIDR whitelist defines a range of IP addresses and AWS security groups that control inbound and outbound traffic to the Redis Cloud Pro VPC.
 When you manage the CIDR whitelist with security groups you can easily use the same security groups to manage access to your application.